Humanoidear/Outdated_Cleanexxed/README.md

 - If everything on the previous guide was done correctly, you should be able to see your new theme/s there, now click it, and you'll have a brand-spanking new theme to gaze at for hours... or at least until you decide what to play ^^.

 <br/>

+## What's to come:
+I'm planning on implementing different color variants (Mainly red and blue, maybe something else to celebrate events), aswell as changing the resolution for the 2x and 4x variants of the icons (which are currently all at 4x because of my lazyness)

 # That's all on my part...
 Now go have fun!